ccampguilhem/Udacity-HtmlCss/README.md

 Udacity Course - Intro to HTML and CSS

-You can find here the [Link to training course](https://www.udacity.com/course/intro-to-html-and-css--ud304)
+You can find here the [link to training course](https://www.udacity.com/course/intro-to-html-and-css--ud304).